DrTimothyAldenDavis/GraphBLAS/README_FIRST.txt

     * always use a space before a left paranthesis.

     * always follow a right paranthesis with a space, newline, or comma

+    * use a space before and after an equal sign

+        int likethis = 42 ;
+        bool notlikethis=false ;        // do not to do this